2021 Storm and Surface Water Master Plan Update

 Section 4 includes a financial review of the Utility for 2021-2026 focusing on the following:

 Financial performance and projected fund health

-Over the next six years, the stormwater Utility’s financial picture looks like a gradual rate increase will be required.
-For 2020-2023, the Utility’s cash flow will be adequate to meet operations requirements and fund several projects; however, the increased project costs due to fish passable requirements will require additional resources.
+It is projected a gradual rate increase will be required over the next six years for the stormwater Utility fund’s health.
+For 2020-2023, the Utility’s cash flow is projected to be adequate to meet operations requirements and fund several projects; however, increased project costs due to fish passable requirements will require additional resources.

 Current billing structure

 The Utility currently bills stormwater fees based upon a tiered rate structure that groups properties into categories based on ranges of impervious surface area.
-A full review of the billing structure should be completed in 2021 to ensure fair and equitable collection practices.
+A full review of the billing structure is planned to be completed in 2021 with the projected rate study to ensure fair and equitable collection practices.

 Bill collection alternatives